Thinklab-SJTU/awesome-ml4co/README.md

 # Awesome Machine Learning for Combinatorial Optimization Papers
 We would like to maintain a list of papers that utilize machine learning technologies to solve combinatorial optimization problems.

+We mark papers contributed by [Thinklab](thinklab.sjtu.edu.cn) by ✨.

 ## [Content](#content)